shazlanamirul8/E-Commerce-Sales-Data-Power-BI-/README.md

 - Profit

 Analysis
-- The dataset contains 5,000 customers who collectively purchased 15,000 units.
+- The dataset contains 5,000 customers who collectively purchased 15,000 units of quantities.
 - Total sales after discount amounts to $533.67M, with $59.51M in discounts applied.
 - By adding the discounts back, we can calculate total sales before discount, providing insight into pricing and promotional strategies.
 - Overall, the company achieved $79.71M in profit, highlighting strong profitability despite discounting.
+From here, we get the insight of whether of not to give more discount since we in order to attract more customers.

 ### Screenshot of the cards
 ![number_data](number_data.png)